 This was such a fun experience and an interesting twist for a more adventurous girls’ trip!

-A better choice might be the Vintners Resort, which feels much more like “wine country.”
-Spread across multiple buildings, this resort offers great spa and dining options.
+Another choice might be the Vintners Resort, which feels much more like “wine country.”
+The resort is spread across multiple buildings, and offers a great spa and dining options.

-Don’t worry, I will certainly get to the wine…we can’t forget the wine…but I encourage you to think outside the bottle (see what I did there?) and consider adding in some hikes or fun excursions.
+Don’t worry, I will certainly get to the wine…we can’t forget the wine tasting rooms as part of your Sonoma itinerary…but I encourage you to think outside the bottle (see what I did there?) and consider adding in some hikes or fun excursions to your Sonoma Trip.
 I already mentioned the unique tours at Safari West, but here are some other ideas:

 Go Ziplining in the Redwoods